alibaba/hooks/packages/hooks/src/useRequest/doc/index/index.en-US.md

 # Quick Start

-useRequest is a powerful Hooks for asynchronous data management.
-UseRequest is sufficient for network request scenarios in React projects.
+`useRequest` is a powerful Hooks for asynchronous data management. `useRequest` is sufficient enough for network request scenarios in React projects.

-useRequest organizes code through plug-ins, the core code is extremely simple, and can be easily extended to more advanced functions.
-Current capabilities include:
+`useRequest` organizes code through a plug-in pattern, the core code is extremely simple, and can be easily extended for more advanced features.
+Current features include:

-* Automatic request/manual request
+* Automatic/manual request
 * Polling
 * Debounce
 * Throttle